 The new semantics of intimacy to be developed can base itself on a factor which has never before influenced symbolic properties, namely the difference between impersonal and personal relationships. . .
 [The] difference that now determines the form the code takes lies at the level of social relations, in which the individual can or cannot immerse his whole self.
 The individual can–and this is new–provide cover for most of the demands made by his life only through impersonal relationships, i.e. through relationships in which he cannot communicate about himself, or, at the most, only within the narrow limits of a particular social system.
 This condition includes the actual creation of the self, namely one’s personal development in the context of school and professional career.
 (Love as Passion, 152)

-The complexity of possible interaction is reduced through coding.
+The complexity of possible interactions is reduced through coding.
 The codes tell us what kind of interaction we are dealing with and what is expected.
-It would be inappropriate to disclose intimate personal information in polite conversation or in a professional context, and such an attempt would be met with negative feedback.
-While positive feedback signals that continued disclosure is expected or desired, negative feedback would signal that the disclosure should stop.
+It would be inappropriate to disclose intimate personal information in casual conversation, and such an attempt would usually be met with negative feedback.
+While positive feedback signals that continued disclosure is expected to continue, negative feedback would signal that the disclosure should stop.
 The code, in other words, regulates the interaction–it sets a horizon for appropriate communications.